Bachelor's Degree in Philosophy

 Philosophy investigates the big questions: What is there, what do we know, and how should we live?

-Courses in philosophy develop a variety of skills that contribute to professional success, engaged citizenship and a well-rounded life.
+Purdue University Northwest’s philosophy degree program helps you develop a variety of skills that contribute to professional success, engaged citizenship and a well-rounded life.
 These include analytical thinking, abstract reasoning and creative problem solving – competencies universally sought by employers of all kinds.

 Begin your program with foundational courses like Human Experience in Art, Literature, Music, and Philosophy or Big Questions: Introduction to Philosophy.